Current Bids and Proposals

 RTD frequently hires qualified local and national businesses to work on projects that improve our fleet and increase services for our ridership.
 Projects include everything from Bus Rapid Transit implementation projects, bus and equipment purchases, construction, professional and non-professional services, and vehicle and equipment maintenance, from operations management to marketing initiatives.

-RTD’s Procurement and Contracts Department serves as the connection between its various departments and potential Contractors wishing to bid on projects and provide their goods or services.
+RTD’s Procurement Department serves as the connection between its various departments and potential Contractors wishing to bid on projects and provide their goods or services.

 Here is a general overview of RTD’s procurement process:

 - RTD Board of Directors adopts the fiscal year budget.

 - RTD departments that need goods or services submit their requirements to the Procurement Department to solicit.

 - RTD’s E-Bid System notifies potential Contractors of the informal or formal solicitation.
 RTD posts a notice on this website as well as a circulation of General Publication to solicit Bids/Proposals from potential Contractors for all formal solicitations.
 RTD may also directly contact registered vendors whom we think may be qualified.